 Cooking Classes in Oaxaca

-The Mexican ancestral gastronomy has a foundation of herbs and plants.
+Mexican ancestral gastronomy has a foundation of herbs and plants.
 It received new ingredients brought by the Spanish colonizers.
-The development of this cuisine included new elements like meats, as in pork or beef; also, grains like wheat, rice, lentils, and other products like bananas and lime.
-However, Mexico is a diverse country and has many faces.
-Either if you go to a luxury restaurant in a major city or you eat street food in Oaxaca.
-If you happen to be or plan to be here, you are in luck since this state has one of the highest ethnic diversity.
-That includes Zapoteca, Mixteca, Mixe, Chontal, Chatina, Triqui, Mazateca, Chinanteca, and other cultures, each one of them with their distinctive traditions and identities.
-One of the things that they all share is their connection with the land and the respect they give to it.
-That is one of the reasons why Oaxaca is one of the places in Mexico where you can still find fresh and legit organic produce in the markets.
+The development of this cuisine included new elements as in pork or beef; also, grains like wheat, rice, lentils, and other products like bananas and lime.
+However, Mexican territory is diverse and has many faces.
+Either if you go to a taco stand in Mexico City or you eat in a town in Oaxaca.
+If you happen to be or plan to be here, you are in luck since this region has one of the highest biodiversity.
+Oaxaca is one of the places in Mexico where you can still find fresh organic produce in the markets.
 If you are planning to travel inside Mexico or moved here, and you are interested in Mexican gastronomy, taking a cooking class in Oaxaca is a must to-do in your list.
-It’s no coincidence that this state is famous for its diverse gastronomy.
-As a passionate Mexican cook, I want to honor the roots of this country and the food that was born here, regardless of the borders and labels.
+It’s no coincidence that this area is famous for its diverse gastronomy.

 The Corn of Oaxaca